Text Size Print

 - Oktoberfest/Spring Weekend Booth

-- Office hours for S.E.A.L., SGA, or any other organization
+- Office Hours for SGA, or any other Organization that requires Office Hours

-- Working an event sponsored by your organization (like Mt.
-Lake if you are a member of SEAL or LP events if you are in LP)
+- Working an event sponsored by your organization (for example, NSLP if you are a member of SEAL or LP Events if you are a member of LP)

-- Attending an event that is required by your org
+- Attending an event that is required by your Organization

 - Collecting signatures for petitions